wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.4.4 - 03/03/2013 =
+* Fixed: the parts using array_replace_recursive() which is incompatible with below PHP 5.3.

 = 1.0.4.3 - 03/03/2013 =
 * Fixed: an issue that the server below PHP 5.3 got Fatal error: Call to undefined function array_replace_recursive().